Lent Bumps: Structure

 The races are run in divisions, each containing 17 crews.
 The number of crews in each bottom division varies yearly depending on new entrants.
 Each crew consists of eight rowers and one coxswain.
 Unlike the May Bumps, rowers trialling for places in university crews are not allowed to take part in the Lents.
 A total of 120 crews took part in 2020, totalling around 1080 participants.
-There are currently four divisions for men's crews (referred to as M1, M2 ...
-M4) and four divisions for women's crews (similarly W1 to W4).
-Both M4 and W4 are "short" divisions which marshall together; W4 goes off 5 minutes separated from M4 whereas other divisions are separated by 40 minutes.
+There are currently four open divisions (referred to as O1, O2 ...
+O4) and four divisions for women's crews (similarly W1 to W4).
+Both O4 and W4 are "short" divisions which marshall together; W4 goes off 5 minutes separated from O4 whereas other divisions are separated by 40 minutes.
 The divisions represent an overall race order, with Division 1 at the top.
 The ultimate aim is to try to finish Head of the River (also said as gaining the 'Headship'), i.e. first position in Division 1.

-At the start, signalled by a cannon, each crew is separated by a distance of about 1½ boat lengths (approximately 30 m or 90 ft).
+At the start, signalled by a cannon, each crew's coxswain holds onto a chain attached to the bank.
+Chain points are 150 ft (approx. 45 m) apart, meaning each crew is separated by a distance of about 1½ boat lengths (approximately 30 m or 90 ft) of clear water.
 Once the race has begun, a crew must attempt to catch up with the crew ahead of it and bump (physically touch or overtake it) before the crew behind does the same to them.
 A crew which bumps or is bumped must pull to the side of the river to allow other crews to continue racing.
 A crew which neither bumps the crew ahead nor is bumped by the crew behind before crossing the finishing post is said to have rowed over.
 Any crew which bumps then swaps places with the crew that it bumped in the following day's racing.
 A crew which rows over stays in the same position.
 Crews finishing at the top of a division, the sandwich boat, row at the bottom of the next division to try to move up a division.
 The process is repeated over four effective days, allowing crews to move up or down in the overall order of boats.
 The finish order of one year's Lent Bumps is then used as the starting order of the following year's races.
 Due to the shortness of reliable daylight, the races are actually currently run over five days, with one division level dropped out each day except Saturday: on Tuesday M/W 1, on Wednesday 2, Thursday 3 and Friday 4.

 Between 2010 and 2019, the leading men's and women's crews of the Lent Bumps went on to race the leading Oxford Torpids men's and women's crews at the Henley Boat Races around Easter.
 However, following the move of The Lightweight Boat Races to the Championship Course, this competition ceased to be held.